Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast: Lower bound

-We expect that this translates to a lower bound of $\widetilde{\Omega}(n^{3}D^{2})$ on the mixing rate even from a warm start.
-Consider two subsets of $K$ at opposite ends: $K\cap\left\{ x:x_{1}\le D/4\right\} $ and $K\cap\left\{ x:x_{1}\ge3D/4\right\} $.
-Suppose we start with a uniformly random point in the first set.
-Then in order to mix, the current point must reach the latter set.
-Even though this is worse than the $\widetilde{O}(n^{2}D^{2})$ mixing rate of hit-and-run, it is an interesting open problem to determine the precise mixing rate of CHAR.
+We expect that this translates to a lower bound of $\Omega^*(n^{3}D^{2})$ on the mixing rate even from a warm start.
+Even though this is worse than the $O^*(n^{2}D^{2})$ mixing rate of Hit-and-Run, it is an interesting open problem to determine the precise mixing rate of CHAR.

+\textbf{Acknoledgements}: This work was supported in part by NSF awards DMS-1839323, CCF-1909756 and CCF-2007443.
+The authors thank Ben Cousins for helpful discussions.